llmrb/llm/README.md

-For more depth and examples on how to use the multimodal API, please see the [provider-specific documentation](https://0x1eef.github.io/x/llm.rb/) for more provider-specific examples, there can be subtle differences between providers that are not covered in the README:
+For more depth and examples on how to use the multimodal API, please see the [provider-specific documentation](https://0x1eef.github.io/x/llm.rb/) for more provider-specific examples &ndash; there can be subtle differences between providers that are not covered in the README:

 ```ruby